I am the Rev. Janet Davenport

 Passionate about illuminating stories that feed the soul.

-My writing and storytelling roots run deep in the sacred soil of my family history and African American heritage.
-This is where the seeds of my curiosity, poetic murmurings and genesis as a seeker, healer and family historian were were first sown.
+My writing and storytelling roots run deep in the sacred soil of my nomadic family and African American heritage.
+This is where the seeds of my curiosity as a seeker were sown and my eyes as a seer were opened.

 Welcome to My Sacred Story Portal

 The stories my parents and other elders shared with us children anchored me during my formative years as my father's military career upended our lives and constantly moved us to different regions of our racially divided country and Europe during the racially turbulent fifties and sixties.
 Ancestral stories nurtured and sustained me through the many identity crises and feelings of not belonging which haunted me well into my adulthood.

 My love of reading, stories, Black history and later writing. proved to be powerful pathways for deep spiritual healing and growth.
 In the eighties, I struggled through divorce, single-motherhood, trauma and a host of other challenges, including the tragic death of my older brother.
 Writing not only sustained me, it put food on the table.
 Somehow, God caused the Universe to conspire on behalf of my pen, my lifelong passion and purpose and opened doors for me in the predominately white, white-male dominated newspaper industry.